flint-bot/sparky/docs/Spark.md

 <a name="new_Spark_new"></a>

 ### new Spark(options)
-Creates a Spark API instance that is then attached to a Spark Room.
+Creates a Spark API instance that is then attached to a Spark Account.

 | Param | Type | Description |